hehinfosec/hehinfosec.github.io/_posts/2019-08-13-corelan-quickzip.md

     f.write(ldf_header + payload + cdf_header + payload + eofcdf_header)
 ```

 Copy the .zip file to the WinXP box and open it with QuickZip.
-See picture below.

 ![zipboom_open]({{ "/img/zip_open.png" }})